dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 The worst case, self-contained deployment, is widely used by applications that need a `-windows` TFM.
 It roughly doubles the size of this application, adding over 90MB!
 With trimming, the absolute impact is smaller (Rx adds 47.4MB) but the relative increase is even larger, at a factor of 3.6.

 The basic problem is that for applications with a Windows-specific TFM, `System.Reactive` imposes dependencies on WPF and Windows Forms.
+(To be precise, it causes a dependency on the `Microsoft.Desktop.App` framework, which is .NET's deployment vehicle for both WPF and Windows Forms.)
 Complete copies of these frameworks get included in self-contained deployments, and trimming has only a small effect on the impact.

 This issue has caused some projects to abandon Rx entirely.